 His scent brings dreams: my mouths chew in ecstasy on the softest of leather boots; I lie in piles of caressing wool.
 Yet, there’s a constriction in my necks, a searing pain in my eyes and I wake, weeping and snarling.
 It is said that dreams, unlike the spirits of the dead, must one day become substance, like seeds reaching into the air as green stems, for they are given by the gods to shape the lives of mortals, to nourish and guide them.
 Am I mortal?
 I feel the drift of eternity behind and before me.Year follows year and I forget my dreams.

 Yet one day it happens.
 I wake to a stench of mountain lion and a dreadful pressure around my necks.
 My muscles lock, my feet scrape and slip and I’m dragged, the scud of human sweat in my noses.
-Suddenly the remembered pain comes like a fresh tempered sword.
-Light through each of my hound’s eyes and into my heads while my snakes sizzle and shriek.
+Suddenly the remembered pain comes like a fresh-tempered sword.
+Light pierces my eyes; my snakes sizzle and shriek.
 Is this what the spirits mourn?
-How long it lasts I cannot tell, but as the extremity passes and I can see once more, I find a noose around my necks and at no distance, a lion clad man, pulling.
-I sit and pull back, but suddenly his huge dark eyes lock onto mine and a spell is cast as strong as those of Circe.
+How long it lasts I cannot tell, but then my gaze is drawn into dark pools and a spell is cast as strong as those of Circe.
 Never have I looked into the eyes of another.
-My limbs lose their power, my veins melt with a running fire.
+My limbs lose their power; my sinews slacken.
 I am bound to those shining depths with a rope of bronze.

 Then Hermes, his soothing hand upon my back, ‘ Take him Herakles,’ he says, ‘It is your right.’
-Feeling my ferocity leach away, my paws start to pad, yes, actually pad, with even a little spring like the soft steps of lion cubs, or – the horror of it- spaniels, I think of steak minced up in bowls, of leather slippers, of a crackling fire’s heat at my side, cats whiskers nuzzling my chins.
-I try to shake myself, attempt a bare teethed growl, but only a smooth warm rumble emerges.
+Feeling my ferocity leach away, my paws start to pad, yes, actually pad, with even a little spring like the soft steps of lion cubs, or – the horror of it- spaniels.
+I think of steak minced up in bowls, of buckskin slippers, of a crackling fire’s heat at my side, cats’ whiskers nuzzling my chins.
+I bare teeth and snarl, only to hear a smooth, warm, rumbling purr.
+Herakles smiles.